GOP subpoenas FBI over whistleblower’s claims about Biden

 The subpoena seeks all so-called FD-1023 forms and accompanying attachments and documents.

-The lawmakers used the word “alleged” three times in the opening paragraph of the letter and offer no evidence of their veracity of the accusations or any details about what they contend are “highly credible unclassified whistleblower disclosures.”
+The lawmakers used the word “alleged” three times in the opening paragraph of the letter and offered no evidence of the veracity of the accusations or any details about what they contend are “highly credible unclassified whistleblower disclosures.”

 Comer and Grassley said those “disclosures” demand further investigation, and they want to know whether the FBI investigated and, if so, what agents found.